 Hope for the future and staying positive and motivated during difficult times are essential for Recovery.
 It is very to become overwhelmed by negative thoughts or emotions, but finding positive outlets and reminding yourself of your goals can help you stay focused on building a brighter future.

-Faith in substance abuse recovery is an essential but often overlooked part of the journey.
+Faith, including Christian faith, in substance abuse recovery is an essential but often overlooked part of the journey.
 To many, drug and alcohol abuse seem to be related only to physical health, but a spiritual awakening is also required to overcome addiction truly.

 For those reaching out for help on their journey, Alcoholics Anonymous offers a robust community with a developed program that encourages spiritual conviction and awareness.
 Faith can come from anywhere, leading to self-care and acceptance of one’s abilities for continued success in drug/alcohol addiction recovery.